GlebBatykov/theater/README.md

   // Send message to actor using absolute path system.send('test_system/root/user/test_actor', 'Hello, from main!');
 }
 ```

-An example of sending a message to an actor using the system of actors with a relative path.
+An example of sending a message to an actor using the actor system with a relative path.

 ```dart
 // Create actor class
 class TestActor extends UntypedActor {
   // Override onStart method which will be executed at actor startup